Ujk768/lib-system.cli/README.md

 ✅ **View All Books**
 - Lists all books currently in the library.
 - Uses a slice to maintain insertion order.

+✅ **Search Book By Title**
+-Allows users to search for a book using book title
+- The searched word is highlighted for better readability

 ✅ **Colorful Console UI**
 - Menu and messages styled with ANSI color codes.